- Log in to your Cloudflare account.

 Evaluation of an SPF record can return any of these results:

-More information on the SPF Record Sytanx can be found here: http://www.openspf.org/SPF_Record_Syntax
+More information on the SPF Record Sytanx can be found at: http://www.openspf.org/SPF_Record_Syntax.

-If you're unsure, it's worth double-checking with your mail services provider what the value should be.
+If you're unsure, double-check with your mail services provider about what the value should be.

-Although most DNS providers (Cloudflare included) support the dedicated SPF record types, some DNS clients may not support it yet and look for the TXT record instead, so our recommendation is to set up both a SPF record and a TXT record on your domain to ensure backwards compatibility.
+Although most DNS providers (Cloudflare included) support the dedicated SPF record types, some DNS clients may not support it yet and look for the TXT record instead.
+Our recommendation is to set up both a SPF record and a TXT record on your domain to ensure backwards compatibility.

 Read more about Cloudflare's DNS services.